Kowloon Walled City: Urban settlement

-Beginning in the 1950s, triad groups such as the 14K and Sun Yee On gained a stranglehold on the walled city's numerous brothels, gaming parlours, and opium dens.
+Beginning in the 1950s, triad groups such as the 14K and Sun Yee On gained a stranglehold on the walled city's numerous brothels, gambling parlours, and opium dens.
 The walled city had become such a haven for criminals that police would venture into it only in large groups.
-It was not until 1973 and 1974, when a series of more than 3,500 police raids resulted in over 2,500 arrests and over 1800 kg of seized drugs, that the triads' power began to wane.
+It was not until 1973 and 1974, when a series of more than 3,500 police raids resulted in over 2,500 arrests and over 1800 kg of drugs seized, that the triads' power began to wane.
 With public support, particularly from younger residents, the continued raids gradually eroded drug use and violent crime.
 In 1983, the district police commander declared the walled city's crime rate to be under control.

 The city also underwent massive construction during the 1960s, with developers building new modular structures above older ones.
-The city became extremely densely populated and "a world unto its own," an enclave, with over 33,000 people in 300 buildings occupying little more than 7 acre.
-As a result, the city reached its maximum size by the late 1970s and early 1980s; a height restriction of 13 to 14 storeys had been imposed on the city due to the flight path of planes heading toward Kai Tak Airport.
+The city became extremely densely populated and "a world unto its own", an enclave, with over 33,000 people in 300 buildings occupying little more than 7 acre.
+As a result, the city reached its maximum size by the late 1970s and early 1980s; a height restriction of 13 to 14 stories had been imposed on the city due to the flight path of planes heading toward Kai Tak Airport.
 As well as limiting building height, the proximity of the airport subjected residents to serious noise pollution.
 Eight municipal pipes provided water to the entire structure, although more could have come from wells.
 A few of the streets were illuminated by fluorescent lights, as sunlight rarely reached the lower levels due to the outstanding disregard to air rights within the city.
 Although the rampant crime of earlier decades diminished in later years, the walled city was still known for its high number of unlicensed doctors and dentists who could operate there without threat of prosecution.

 Although the walled city was for many years a hotbed of criminal activity, most residents were not involved in any crime and lived peacefully within its walls.
 Numerous small factories and businesses thrived inside the walled city, and some residents formed groups to organise and improve daily life there.
 An attempt by the government in 1963 to demolish some shacks in a corner of the city gave rise to an "anti-demolition committee" that served as the basis for a kaifong association.
 Charities, religious societies, and other welfare groups were gradually introduced to the city.
 While medical clinics and schools went unregulated, the Hong Kong government provided some services such as water supply and mail delivery.